Homemade Baby Food Recipes

 What causes allergic reactions to strawberries?

-Despite studies into the subject, the exact reason why people react to strawberries is unclear.
 Some research, however, has indicated that it may be the protein responsible for the red colour of strawberries that causes allergic reactions.
-Tests showed that people allergic to regular strawberries could eat or handle white strawberries with little in the way of adverse effects.

 Sadly, though, the availability of white strawberries is limited, to say the least!